ruby-rice/rice/README.md

 The number is automatically converted to a `Fixnum` before doing the assignment.

 Note that we're chaining calls on the `Class` object.
-Most member functions in `Module` and `Class` return a reference to self, so we can chain as many calls as we want to define as many methods as we want.
+Most member functions in `Module` and `Class` return a reference to `self`, so we can chain as many calls as we want to define as many methods as we want.